barryclark/jekyll-now/_posts/2022-12-13-aws-cognito-security.md

 tags: [cloud, aws]
 author: Lucian Patian, Martin Birtel
 author_email: patianl@haufe.com, martin.birtel@haufe-lexware.com
-header-img: "images/aws-cognito-security/calathea-orbifolia-green-natural-leaves-background.jpg"
+header-img: "images/aws-cognito-security/green-background.jpg"
 ---

-# This blog post is a call for debate on how secure is actually Cognito
+# A call for debate on how secure is actually Cognito

 While performing security reviews for our AWS infrastructure, we found out that some Cognito userpools were deployed in their default configuration, making them possible honeypots.